 Step 1: Soak the corn husks

-Put the corn husks into a large bowl and cover them with cold water.
+Rinse the corn husks to remove any debris, then place into a large bowl and cover them with cold water.
 Let them soak for at least two hours.

 Test Kitchen tip: There’s no shortcut for this step, so make sure you start here.

 Step 2: Cook the chicken

 Start this step about an hour after you’ve set out the husks to soak.

 In a large stockpot (at least 6 quarts), combine chicken, water, onion, salt and garlic.
 Bring to a boil, and then immediately reduce the heat to a simmer.
 Cook at a low simmer, covered, until the chicken is tender, 45-60 minutes.